 To add to this global UFC/MMA phenomenon the martial arts in general now have a proven track record of helping people to improve their lives over a variety of key areas.
 The positive psychosocial benefits of martial arts have been demonstrated time and time again with a variety of peer reviewed studies and this information has entered popular culture and has seen the popularity of martial arts increase rapidly over the past few years.
 It has also seen the type of person training change: from the archetypal ‘angry young man’ of the early days, it went through a cycle of being mostly children in the 90’s through to a popular activity for people of all ages today.

-Consequently, martial arts schools are becoming more prevalent with hundreds new ones opening up each year.
+Consequently, martial arts schools are becoming more prevalent with new ones opening up all the time.
 Many people are joining schools that may not be the right fit for their particular needs.
-Therefore, what follows is what I have determined in over thirty years in this industry, to be the ten biggest mistakes people make when choosing a school.
+Therefore, what follows is what I have determined in over forty years in this industry, to be the ten biggest mistakes people make when choosing a school.
 They are detailed below in no particular order.

 So how is the student, or prospective student, to navigate through the hype and find a decent school?
 Let’s look at what not to do, to work out what you can do better.